Zin Wine: Career

-Zin Wine entered the film industry in 1973, when he was fourteen.
+Zin Wyne entered the film industry in 1973, when he was fourteen.
 He made his feature film debut in the 1981 film, Thanyawzin Sodar Shidae (lit.
 'Samyojana Does Exist'), along with Moh Moh Myint Aung.
-He experienced a rise in popularity after starring as Thet Htwe in the 1984 film, Thingyan Moe, directed by Maung Tin Oo under whom Zin Wine had learned cinematography for seven years.
-He took his first male lead role in the 1991 film, Dandaryi (lit.
+He experienced a rise in popularity after starring as Thet Htwe in the 1984 film, Thingyan Moe, directed by Maung Tin Oo under whom Zin Wyne had learned cinematography for seven years.
+He took his first male lead role in the 1991 film Dandaryi (lit.
 'Legend'), alongside May Than Nu.
-Zin Wine won his first academy award in the 1997 film, Noble Heart.
+Zin Wyne won his first Academy Award in the 1997 film Noble Heart.